 Go to your ActiveCampaign login page here (https://www.activecampaign.com/login).
 You would need to use the same account name that you use on this login page.
 Don’t provide a full URL that starts with https://, we only need the single-word account name.

 How to find your Api Token on ActiveCampaign?

-After entering your account name in the Account Name box and API Access Key in Api Token box, scroll down to enter the remaining paramaters.
+After entering your account name in the Account Name box and API Access Key in Api Token box, scroll down to enter the remaining parameters.

 Contact Modified Since — Enter a date in the format YYYY-MM-DD.
-This paramater will limit the refresh to include only data from recently active contacts.
-If you have very large number of contacts and tags, and get timeout errors when you refresh the dataset, it is recommended to enter a later date here and try again.
+This parameter will limit the refresh to include only data from recently active contacts.
+If you have a very large number of contacts and tags and get timeout errors when you refresh the dataset, it is recommended to enter a later date here and try again.

 In the next step, make sure that Authentication method is set to Anonymous and that Privacy level setting for this data source is Organizational as shown in the screenshot below.
 Then, click Sign in and connect.

 Note: The URL that is used here collects the Subscription Email parameter and Account Name to determine if you have the Premium subscription and unblock the refresh limitations.
 The app doesn’t send any other data to this URL, and your ActiveCampaign data and API Key remains within the boundaries of your organizational Power BI account.
 Only you and other members of the app’s workspace will have access to the API key.

 You will see that the app Refresh is now in progress.
 Once the refresh completes you will see your account analysis instead of the sample data we used for demo purposes.
 You can explore the various pages on the left sidebar to analyze different aspects of your campaign.

 The main page, Campaign Performance capture the main insights of your campaigns including Open Rates, CTR (Clickthrough Rate), and CTOR (Click-to-Open Rate).